jcobo88/packet-tracer-networking-lab/README.md

 # NAT and PAT

-The internal networks use private IPv4 addresses, so I configured PAT on ROUTER01 for outbound Internet access.
+The internal networks use private IPv4 addresses, so I configured PAT on ROUTER01 for outbound connectivity toward the simulated Internet.

-ROUTER01 uses `G0/2` as the NAT outside interface and the internal VLAN/router interfaces as NAT inside interfaces.
+ROUTER01 uses `G0/2` as the NAT outside interface and the internal router/VLAN interfaces as NAT inside interfaces.

-PAT allows multiple private hosts to share the same public-facing IP address:
+PAT allows multiple private hosts to share the public-facing IP address:

 ```text
 203.0.113.2